-- · Load an appropriate scene on the renderer, a sample archive containing a scene can be found in the Viz Arc installation folder (C:/Program Files/vizrt/VizArc 1.5/Resources/ObjectTracker). - · Viz Engine needs to run on on Matrox based hardware. - Make sure you have the MezzIP Output license on the program Engine where the Object Tracker is running.
+- · Load an appropriate scene on the renderer, a sample archive containing a scene can be found in the Viz Arc installation folder (C:/Program Files/vizrt/VizArc <version>/Resources/ObjectTracker). - · Viz Engine needs to run on on Matrox based hardware. - Make sure you have the MezzIP Output license on the program Engine where the Object Tracker is running.

-In case the license is missing or Viz Engine is off line, an error message appears as shown above.
+In case the license is missing or Viz Engine is offline, an error message appears as shown above.